MAsuamah/weather-dashboard/README.md

 of the conditions, and a colour coded UV index representing the severity of the conditions.
 You will also be provided with a five day forecast of future conditions including, the temperature, humidity, and icon representation of the conditions.
 * Every city you search will be saved to the search history in the left column.
 Clicking the city name in the search history will present you with its weather conditions again.
-The search history lists will persist upon refresh or re-opening the page at a later time.
+The search history list will persist upon refresh or re-opening the page at a later time.
 Click the clear history button to clear the list.

 ![Untitled design](https://user-images.githubusercontent.com/77217156/113458864-c0698e80-93e1-11eb-927c-079cd0c00bac.gif)